 In a typical Serbian M&A transaction, the parties usually obtain local legal, financial and tax advice.
 Depending on the sector and the in-house capacities of the investor, investors also retain environmental and technical consultants in the due diligence phase.
-If a transaction involves securities and/or is implemented through a takeover bid, the parties must engage a licensed Serbian broker who typically also advises on technicalities relating to settlement.
-Highprofile investments (e.g. PPPs, energy joint ventures, etc.), which sometimes entail regulatory changes, or deal with the Republic of Serbia or any of its agencies may, besides investment banks, require additional political advisory support, or a PR consultant.
+If a transaction involves securities and/or is implemented through a takeover bid, the parties must engage a licensed Serbian broker, who typically also advises on technicalities relating to settlement.
+High-profile investments (e.g. public-private partnerships, energy joint ventures, etc.), which sometimes entail regulatory changes, or deal with the Republic of Serbia or any of its agencies may, besides investment banks, require additional political advisory support, or a public relations consultant.